 The Chinese Civil War was fought between forces loyal to the Communist Party of China (CPC) and forces loyal to the Kuomintang-led government of the Republic of China.
 The war started in August 1927, with Chiang Kai-Shek’s Northern Expedition, and ended when major active battles ceased in 1950.
 The war resulted in two de facto states, the Republic of China (ROC) in Taiwan and the People’s Republic of China (PRC) in mainland China, both claiming to be the legitimate government of China.

 This war came to show the ideological differences between the communist and Nationalist.
-The war continued till the both parties joined together to become a force (Second United Front) against Japanese invasion.
-China’s Full scale Civil war again started in 1946.
+The war continued till both parties joined together to become a force (Second United Front) against Japanese invasion.
+China’s Full-scale Civil war again started in 1946.
 After four more years, 1950 saw the cessation of major military hostilities, with the newly founded People’s Republic of China controlling mainland China (including Hainan), and the Republic of China’s jurisdiction being restricted to Taiwan, Penghu, Quemoy, Matsu and several outlying islands.

 The Chinese Communist Revolution was the high point of the Communist Party progress to became powerful since its inception in 1921 and the second civil war (1946 - 1949).
 In the official media, this period is known as the War of Liberation.